Filename extension: Security issues

 File extensions alone are not a reliable indicator of a file's type, as the extension can be modified without changing the file's contents, such as to disguise malicious content.
-Therefore, especially in the context of cybersecurity, a file's true nature should be examined for its signature, which is a distinctive sequence of bytes affixed to a file's header.
+Therefore, especially in the context of cybersecurity, for a file in a file format that has a magic number, which is a distinctive sequence of bytes affixed to a file's header, the file's true nature should be determined by checking the magic number.
 This is accomplished using file identification software or a hex editor, which provides a hex dump of a file's contents.
 For example, on UNIX-like systems, it is not uncommon to find files with no extensions at all, as commands such as file are meant to be used instead, and will read the file's header to determine its content.

 Malware such as Trojan horses typically takes the form of an executable, but any file type that performs input/output operations may contain malicious code.
 A few data file types such as PDFs have been found to be vulnerable to exploits that cause buffer overflows.
 There have been instances of malware crafted to exploit such vulnerabilities in some Windows applications when opening a file with an overly long, unhandled filename extension.